What is a Hazard Recognition Triangle?

 Definition: Hazards and risks are too high to be able to work safely.
 However, with a little attention to the condition of the workplace, defining the scope of work more clearly, gaining more relevant experience, or a combination of the three, risk levels can be lowered into the safe-to-work category.

 Action: Do not proceed with the work.
 Improve each point of the hazard recognition triangle to reduce potential risks and severity levels.
 If needed, escalate the issue to the superintendent for thorough analysis and action.

 Definition: Risks must be significantly reduced before work can safely proceed.

-Action: Do not proceed with work.
+Action: Do not proceed with the work.
 Remedies may include the superintendent, safety department, and project manager depending on the breadth of the issue(s).

 Assessing The Workplace:

 “In the Green” or 1 = Good.
-Housekeeping good, dry & level ground, good lighting, good air, unobstructed access, good ergonomics, not too noisy, no dust/fumes, no traffic, etc.
+Housekeeping is good, dry & level ground, good lighting, good air, unobstructed access, good ergonomics, not too noisy, no dust/fumes, no traffic, etc.

 “In the Red” or 5 = Not Good.
 Poor housekeeping, tight working conditions, dusty, poorly lit, slippery walkway, wet area, cluttered, congestion, noisy, hot, cold, windy etc.

 1 = Green, we know all the steps in this job and the details about the work, and good context has been provided.
 We know the right resources required to do the work and can clearly define each job step before we start the work.
 We know what equipment and tools we will need and have planned them for the work.
 We can safely predict how the job will flow.
 The job steps are consecutive and predictable.
 The job steps and work lineup are “paint-by-number”